Novel Coronavirus (COVID-19)

 How many cases of COVID-19 are there in Elgin County?

-- How to self-monitor (If you have travelled outside of the region, it's important to monitor your health when you return.
-While travelling, you may have come in contact with COVID-19.
-Monitor your health for symptoms for 14 days after you arrive home.)
+- How to self-monitor (If you have travelled outside of the region or believe you MAY have come into contact with someone who has COVID-19, it's important to monitor your health for symptoms for a period of 14 days.)

 - How to self-isolate (Self-isolation is when you have been instructed to separate yourself from others, with the purpose of preventing the spread of the virus, including those within your home.
 If you are ill, you should be separated from others in your household to the greatest extent possible.)